 - 14.1 Access to acquired business In many circumstances it is difficult for certifying officers to design or evaluate controls, policies and procedures carried out by an acquired business shortly after acquiring the business.
 In order to address these situations, paragraph 3.3(1)(c) of the Instrument permits an issuer to limit the scope of its design of DC&P and ICFR for a business that the issuer acquired not more than 365 days before the end of the financial period to which the certificate relates.
-Generally this will result in an issuer limiting the scope of its design for a business acquisition for three interim certificates and one annual certificate. - 14.2 Disclosure of scope limitation When determining whether a scope limitation exists, certifying officers must initially consider whether an acquired business includes risks that could reasonably result in a material misstatement in the issuer's annual filings, interim filings or other reports.
-The certifying officers would consider such risks when the certifying officers first identify the risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR, as discussed in subsection 6.6(2) of the Policy.
-If the certifying officers limit the scope of their design of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information about the business must be disclosed in the issuer's MD&A in accordance with section 3.3 of the Instrument and paragraph 5.3 in Form 52-109F1, or 52-109F2 as applicable.
-Meaningful summary financial information about the acquired business would include: - (a) sales or revenues; - (b) income or loss before discontinued operations and extraordinary items; - (c) net income or loss for the period; and unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,
+Generally this will result in an issuer limiting the scope of its design for a business acquisition for three interim certificates and one annual certificate. - 14.2 Disclosure of scope limitation If the certifying officers choose to limit the scope of their design of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information of the business must be disclosed in the issuer's MD&A in accordance with section 3.3 of the Instrument and section 5.3 in Form 52-109F1, or 52-109F2 as applicable.
+Meaningful summary financial information of the acquired business would include: - (a) sales or revenues; - (b) income or loss before discontinued operations and extraordinary items; - (c) net income or loss for the period; and unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,

 - (d) current assets;

-- (e) non-current assets;
+- (e) non-current assets:

 - (f) current liabilities; and

-- (g) non-current liabilities.
+(g) non-current liabilities.

 Meaningful disclosure about the acquired business would also include the issuer's share of any contingencies and commitments, which arise as a result of the acquisition.
-In the case of related businesses, as defined in NI 51-102, the issuer may present the summary financial information about the businesses on a combined basis.